mattmeyers/assert/README.md

 ## Usage

 The assertions found within this library can replace any simple assertion logic normally found in tests.
 All assertions are marked as `t.Helper`s so stack traces will point to the appropriate line in the test.
-Additionally, all tests are non fatal unless otherwise specified.
+Additionally, all assertions are not fatal by default.
+To convert an assertion to a fatal assertion, the `*testing.T` struct can be wrapped with `Fatal()`.

 For example, consider the following function that returns a stringified JSON array.